 The University Library comprises libraries located at the Bankstown, Campbelltown, Hawkesbury, Liverpool, Nirimba, Parramatta City, Parramatta South and Penrith campuses, thereinafter called the Library.

-The facilities of the Library are primarily for the use of staff and students of Western Sydney University.
+The facilities of the Library are primarily for the use of current staff and students of Western Sydney University.
 Borrowing privileges may also be extended to certain categories of external users or reciprocal borrowers.
-Other members of the public, while not permitted to borrow may use the Library for research or study purposes provided they observe Library rules and conditions of use including the Library Code of Conduct.
+Other members of the public, while not permitted to borrow may use the Library for research or study purposes provided they observe the Library Rules and conditions of use including the Library Code of Conduct.

-The University Librarian may determine the services offered by the Library, and the users to whom these services may be provided.
-The University Librarian has discretion to require a user to produce proof of identity or entitlement to use the Library.
+The Executive Director, Library may determine the services offered by the Library, and the users to whom these services may be provided.
+The Executive Director, Library (or authorised representative) has discretion to require a user to produce proof of identity or entitlement to use the Library.

 Users must at all times act in accordance with instructions authorised by the Executive Director, Library and displayed on the Library website, in public areas, at service desks, computer terminals, photocopy and printing machines or in the Library's official publications.

 All users of the Library have a right to pursue their study and research without unnecessary and/or unreasonable disturbance or distraction and have an obligation to respect the rights of others in accordance with the Library Code of Conduct.

 Noise, disturbance and unseemly behaviour are not permitted in the Library.
 Any person who does not observe the Library Rules and Library Code of Conduct may be excluded with possible withdrawal of Library privileges.

 Children under the age of twelve will not be admitted unless accompanied by and in the charge of an adult.
 Adults bringing children into the Library are responsible for their behaviour and for ensuring they do not disturb others.

-All users shall, on request of the University Librarian or authorised representative, show their Western Sydney University ID card, Library Borrowers Card or other evidence of identity.
+All users shall, on request of the Executive Director, Library or authorised representative, show their Western Sydney University ID card, Library Borrowers Card or other photo evidence of identity.

 Computing facilities are provided for research or study only.
 Users are responsible for ensuring that computing and communication facilities are used in an effective, efficient, ethical and lawful manner in compliance with the Acceptable Use of IT Resources policy.
 Users are reminded that it is a criminal offence, without authority or lawful excuse, to obtain access to a program or data, to destroy, erase, alter or insert data without authorization, or to intercept or obstruct the lawful use of a computer.

 Library student group study rooms may be booked by Western Sydney University students for the purposes of small group study, subject to the booking conditions on the Library website.
-These rooms are not available for meetings of clubs or societies or as substitute classrooms for regularly scheduled lectures or classes.
+These rooms are not available for meetings of clubs or societies, as tutorial spaces or as substitute classrooms for regularly scheduled lectures or classes.

 Breaches of these Rules will be treated in accordance with the Student Misconduct Rule.